Scope

 - fill a gap for a young person

-- progress a young person from their starting point towards further learning or employment.
+- progress a young person from their starting point towards further learning or employment

 National perspective: All young people leaving school need to be in education, employment or training.
-Careers South West (CSW) keeps track of all these young people in Devon and actively works at maintaining contact and working with them to ensure they are participating.

 Young People in full-time education, employment and training are classed as participating.
 It is less clear when a young person is studying part-time or working part-time as to whether they are classed as participating and this is decided by CSW in conjunction with Devon County Council (DCC).